Alvarez & Marsal confirms withdrawing from Lebanon forensic audit

 The decision, first announced by Lebanon’s caretaker finance minister on Nov.
 20, is a blow to Lebanon as the audit is a key demand of foreign donors to help it exit a financial meltdown, the country’s worst crisis since its 1975-1990 civil war.

-“Due to the insufficient provision of information, A&M is unable to complete its review and has formally notified the Ministry of Finance of its decision to terminate the engagement,” the consultancy said.
+“Due to the insufficient provision of information, A&M is unable to complete its review,” the consultancy said.

-“In meetings held on 4 and 5 November the Ministry of Finance and Banque du Liban confirmed that the information A&M requested would not be forthcoming in the near future,” the consultancy said.
+“In meetings held on 4 and 5 November the Ministry of Finance and Banque du Liban confirmed that the information A&M requested would not be forthcoming in the near future,” the firm said.

-“We remain available should the Government of Lebanon wish to consider re-engaging A&M under circumstances more conducive to a successful completion of the mandate,” it added.
+The Finance Ministry issued a statement “categorically denying” this account and said A&M had attended a meeting on Nov.
+5 at the presidential palace where it agreed to an extension of the deadline to secure the information.

-The Finance Ministry did not immediately respond to a Reuters’ request for comment.
+A&M said in its statement that it remained available should the government consider re-engaging it “under circumstances more conducive to a successful completion of the mandate”.

 President Michel Aoun has pledged to revive the audit, blaming “interest-driven roadblocks” for derailing it and saying it is needed so Lebanon does not become a “failed state in the eyes of the international community”.